John McAfee: Death

 On 23 June 2021, McAfee was found dead in his prison cell, hours after the Spanish National Court ordered his extradition to the United States on criminal charges filed in Tennessee by the United States Department of Justice Tax Division.
 The Catalan Justice Department said "everything indicates" he killed himself by hanging.
 An official autopsy confirmed his suicide.
 A Spanish court also ruled McAfee died by suicide.

 McAfee's death ignited speculation and conspiracy theories about the possibility that he was murdered.
 Such speculation was particularly fueled by a 2019 post McAfee made on Twitter that read, in part, "If I suicide myself, I didn't.
 I was whackd [sic]."
 McAfee's death drew comparisons to the circumstances of the death of American financier Jeffrey Epstein, who was found dead in August 2019 while awaiting trial on sex trafficking charges.
-Several times, McAfee claimed if he were ever found dead by hanging, it would mean he was murdered.
+Several times, McAfee said if he were ever found dead by hanging, it would mean he was murdered.
 The day after his death, his lawyer told reporters that he regularly maintained contact with McAfee in prison and saw no signs of suicidal intent.
 McAfee's widow reaffirmed this position in her first public remarks since her husband's death, and also called for a "thorough" investigation.

 On 14 December 2023, the morgue delivered McAfee's body to his family to be taken to the United States for his funeral.
 Until then, it had been kept in a refrigerator at the Justice City of Barcelona.

-In a November 2023 interview with Cointelegraph, McAfee's widow Janice McAfee claimed that he died without a will or estate which left her without any money and that she was working odd jobs to make ends meet.
+In a November 2023 interview with Cointelegraph, McAfee's widow Janice McAfee said that he died without a will or estate which left her without any money and that she was working odd jobs to make ends meet.

-In January 2025 McAfee's X (formerly Twitter) account became active announcing the launch of a meme coin cryptocurrency and a chatbot entitled Antivirus.
-A day later McAfee's widow Janice McAfee, who had access to the account, denied that his account was hacked and claimed the meme coin and chatbot were created to "honor John’s legacy and his memory", which generated a number of critical responses over it being a potential scam.
-As of January 2025 the meme coin has a market capitalization of $37 million, though the Antivirus X account was later suspended.
+In January 2025 McAfee's X (formerly Twitter) account became active announcing the launch of a meme coin cryptocurrency and a chatbot, both called 'AIntivirus'.
+A day later McAfee's widow Janice McAfee, who had access to the account, wrote that his account was not hacked and that the meme coin and chatbot were created to "honor John's legacy and his memory", which generated a number of critical responses over it being a potential scam.
+As of January 2025 the AIntivirus coin has a market capitalization of $37 million, though the Antivirus X account was later suspended.